Spain's regions urge government to impose state of emergency to allow curfews

 “We need a decentralised state of emergency in which the Catalan government maintains all management capacity,” deputy Catalan leader Pere Aragones told a news conference.

-“The evolution is very worrying.
-Either we increase our efforts or COVID-19 increases,” he said.

-Some regions are considering imposing curfews by alternative means, such as going through regional courts, if the central government does not act.
+Other regions could follow Valencia and impose curfews by alternative means, such as going through regional courts, if the central government does not act.

-“We cannot wait any longer and we have to take steps forward,” Murcia’s regional president Fernando Lopez Miras, told Spanish broadcaster TVE on Saturday.
-“If the central government does nothing, we will approve a curfew.”
+“If the central government does nothing, we will approve a curfew,” Murcia’s regional president Fernando Lopez Miras, told Spanish broadcaster TVE on Saturday.

 Prime Minister Pedro Sanchez’s government would likely have enough votes to pass the measure in parliament.
 It would have the votes of the Basque Nationalist Party and other regional parties who support the measure.